mnets/pymnet/doc/tutorial.rst

 >>> net[2,3]
 0

+The network is undirected by default which means that adding an edge in one direction adds it automatically to both directions.

+>>> net[2,1]
+1

 The node objects can be iterated, which will yield the list of neighbors of the node:

 >>> list(net[1])